biscuit-auth/website/content/docs/guides/microservices.md

 Those partial solutions to microservice authorization show which features we actually need:

 - authorization must be tied to the request, not only the microservice sending the request
 - authorization should be decentralized
 - a service should not be able to query more trusted services

-We can meet those demands using Biscuit tokens. in this model, we would use tokens holding the list of rights that a serie of requests could perform, like "update cart", "pay" or "send email".
-Any service that knws the root public key and the authorization policies can verify the token and check that it matches the request.
+We can meet those demands using Biscuit tokens. in this model, we would use tokens holding the list of rights that a series of requests could perform, like "update cart", "pay" or "send email".
+Any service that knows the root public key and the authorization policies can verify the token and check that it matches the request.
 At this point it works in the same way as JWT.